 ● Wrongful termination

-While these may be the legal grounds for bringing suit, there’s usually something else going on under the surface.
+These may be the legal grounds for bringing suit.
+However, there’s usually something else going on under the surface.

 Why Do Employees Sue Their Employer?

-Sure, some people are just looking for a quick payday.
+Sure, some people seek nothing more than a quick payday.
 But it’s not actually that easy to bring a successful lawsuit against an employer.
-Most workers or former employees who hire an attorney are motivated by more than money.
+Most workers or former employees who hire an attorney want more than money.
 They feel that they have been wronged in some way.
 In fact, they often don’t know what law their employer may have violated when they seek legal advice.
 They just know they feel devalued—and they want that to be made right.

 Common reasons people sue are:

-● Being terminated shortly after complaining about something unfair or illegal that they witnessed or experienced at work (they will naturally assume they were fired for being whistleblower even if the firing was unrelated and due to performance)
+● Termination shortly after complaining about something unfair or illegal that they witnessed or experienced at work.
+(They will naturally assume they were fired for being whistleblower even if the firing was unrelated and due to performance.)

-● Being bullied by a direct supervisor or manager (the “Bad Boss” problem is also the #1 reason people quit)
+● Bullying by a direct supervisor or manager.
+(The “Bad Boss” problem is also the #1 reason people quit.)

-● Working in a culture with extremely lopsided compensation (e.g., the executives are given huge bonuses while no one else gets a raise that year due to cost-cutting measures)
+● Working in a culture with extremely lopsided compensation.
+(For example, the executives are given huge bonuses while no one else gets a raise that year due to cost-cutting measures.)

 Understanding Why Is the First Step to Preventing Lawsuits

-From a legal standpoint, you do want to make sure your Human Resources, Payroll, IT, and Legal Departments are up to speed with all aspects of employment law that could impact your business.
-It’s also critical to document employee performance and any warnings that are issued so that terminations can be tracked back to employee behavior and not discrimination.
-But being in compliance won’t always protect you from being sued.
+From a legal standpoint, you do want to make sure your Human Resources, Payroll, IT, and Legal Departments are up to speed with all aspects of employment law and compliance that could impact your business.
+It’s also critical to document employee performance.
+Plus, note any warnings issued so that terminations connect to employee behavior and not discrimination.
+Even perfect compliance won’t always protect you from lawsuits.

-Perhaps the best protection is creating a company culture where employees feel welcome, nurtured, and protected.
+Perhaps the best protection is creating a great company culture.
+Make one where employees feel welcome, nurtured, and protected.
 It’s not enough to say that your company values its employees.
 You have to show it by treating them with fairness and respect.
-As a starting place, a good 360 degree feedback program can help you identify managers and other leaders who need to work on their communication skills.
+As a starting place, a good 360-degree feedback program can help.
+You can identify managers and other leaders who need to work on their communication skills.
 When you pay attention to how your workers feel about your company, it’s much easier to stop lawsuits before they start.
 When you don’t put in the effort to create an equitable workplace culture, every worker you hire is another potential plaintiff.